mayurmadankar/TasksApi-Backend/README.md

 Value: "Secret key"
 ```

-## 🛠 Notes
+## Notes

-- Tasks are stored in memory; data is lost on server restart if we wnat to perform the CRUD operation we can use MongoDB as wel for better user experience
+- Tasks are stored in memory; data is lost on server restart if we wnat to perform the CRUD operation we can use MongoDB as wel for better user experience.
-- Change the bearer token or authentication logic in `authMiddleware.js`.